shapeoko/Docs/content/workarea.md

 * Divide the belt into thirds (one-third for the X-axis, two equal lengths for the two sides of the Y-axis)
 * Loop the belts into the belt anchors
 * Tighten one end of each belt
-* Use some technique which allows you to tension the other end of each belt and tighten it down.
+* Use some technique which allows you to tension the other end of each belt and tighten it down (see below).

 The belts get routed through the belt clips by: